MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 ***Value***
 - **1**: Power Automate for desktop will authenticate to the corporate proxy server using the current user's credentials.

-## Configure Power Automate for desktop to prevent clean up of run files
+## Configure Power Automate for desktop to prevent cleaning up of run files

 You can use the following registry entry to configure the cleanup of Power Automates' run files.